iso4free/spedit/README.md

 TROUBLESHOOTING
 ===============
-- [x] In Windows keys won't work.
+- [ ] In Windows keys won't work.
 Will be fixed soon.
-- [x] In Windows works very slow
+- [ ] In Windows works very slow
+- [ ] Sometime memory leaks happens

 COPYRIGHT
 =========